ecmwf/earthkit-regrid/docs/interpolate.rst

     The interpolation only works when a pre-generated interpolation matrix is available for the given ``source_gridspec`` - ``target_gridspec`` combination.
 In this case the interpolation matrix is automatically downloaded and stored in a local cache and when it is needed again the cached version is used.

-    Once the matrix is available the interpolation is performed by multiplying it with the ``values`` vector.
+    Once the matrix is available the interpolation is performed by multiplying the ``values`` vector with it.

 .. note::